-Persistency experience can include lapses, take-up rates for guaranteed annuity options, partial withdrawals and early retirement, where relevant.
+Persistency experience can include lapses, partial withdrawals and early retirement, where relevant.
 Persistency rates are reviewed annually for most products to determine the best estimate.

 This investigation generally uses three years of data with a six month delay, to allow for lapses that the Company has not been notified of at the date of the investigation, to generate weighted average (by premium) lapse rates.
 The long-term persistency assumptions are set using these lapse rates.
 Alternative approaches are used if it is considered that the exposure is insufficient for the experience to be credible, observed lapse rates are excessively volatile or it is expected that the lapse experience will change in future.